 The word “mala” in Sanskrit means garland of roses and it was originated in India.
 From Buddhism and Hinduism, it passed to Islam and from Islam it was passed on to Christianity in times of the Crusades.
 The malas or rosaries are used to count the devotional words or recitations in meditation with mantras.
 This consists of repeating words to generate vibrations.
 It is placed on one hand and a bead is taken.
 Each time it is recited, the mala rotates and passes to the next bead.
 It is an effective way to stay in the present and to appease the mind, achieving peace and silence.

 Malas can also be worn as personal accessories or jewels.
 They define our personality and spirit.
 Furthermore, according to all traditions, they have sort of a magical and protective aura.
 The complete rosary usually has 108 beads, symbol of the 108 human passions.
 You can also have 27 beads or any other number usually multiple of 3.

-Tiger's eye is known to develop inner force and to increase self-confidence.
-Related to the third and fourth chakras, it is a very powerful protective stone which is used to purify the body and to attract good fortune.
-Because of its yellow and brown colours, tiger's eye combines the energies of the sun and the earth to create a higher vibratory state that activates the spiritual forces on the planet.
+Related to the third and fourth chakras, tiger's eye is known to increase inner power and self-confidence.
+Considered as a protection stone, it is also used to purify the body and attract good fortune.
+Thanks to its mix of yellow and brown tones, tiger's eye combines the energies of the sun and the earth to create a higher vibratory state and activate spiritual forces on the planet.